Blind Dynamic Resource Allocation in Closed Networks via Mirror Backpressure: Application to Shared Transportation Systems

+which simply encodes that the average number of cars occupied at any time cannot exceed $K$.
 We propose and {test in the simulation} the following heuristic policy inspired by MBP, that additionally incorporates the supply constraint.
 We call it \emph{supply-aware MBP}.
 Given a demand arrival with origin $j$ and destination $k$, the policy makes its decision as per:

 We define the tightened supply constraint as